-The Satisfactory Academic Progress Policy evaluation points, required measurements, and the corresponding actions required for failure to achieve and maintain the required academic progress are summarized in the following Academic Progress Table:
+The Satisfactory Academic Progress Policy evaluation points, required quantitative and qualitative measurements, and the corresponding actions required for failure to achieve and maintain the required academic achievements are summarized in the following Academic Progress Table:

 Change of Program

 For students who initiate a change of program, all courses that apply to the new program will affect the student's CGPA, Incremental Completion Rate, and Maximum Time Frame.
 Students who change programs must sign a new program enrollment agreement.